 Artists and entertainers can enter the United States in groups or individually through a government-recognized exchange program, provided that their skills are comparable to those of the artists who taking part in the program.

-As of April 7, 2020, United States Citizenship and Immigration Services (USCIS) has officially approved five reciprocal exchange agreements:
+Since April 7, 2020, United States Citizenship and Immigration Services (USCIS) has officially approved five reciprocal exchange agreements:

 - The American Federation of Musicians and the American Federation of Musicians in Canada